19Andrea98/Bioinformatics-MachineLearning/README.md

 !!
 Note that this directory is not fully completed yet !!

 ## Notebook 001_Raw_datasets & Notebook 002_Descriptive analysis and final dataset
-This notebook addresses the following tasks:
+These notebooks addresses the following tasks:

 1. Decompress `.tar.gz` archives to extract `.fasta` files.
 2. If multiple `.fasta` files are produced, merge them into a single consolidated `.fasta`.